Del the Funky Homosapien: 2006–present: Recent years

 On March 11, 2008, Del released Eleventh Hour through Definitive Jux.
 On March 31, 2009, Del's next album Funk Man (The Stimulus Package) was made available for free download on the internet.
 The album is available at his page on Bandcamp, though he gave away some hard copies on his supporting Funk Man tour.
 In September of the same year, he released a new album, Automatik Statik, for an unfixed rate with a minimum of $3.

 Del released his next album It Ain't Illegal Yet on August 6, 2010.
 There is no fixed price for the album, allowing listeners to pay whatever they wish for the album.
 Paying certain prices for the album will give certain incentives, including opportunities for personal collaborations with Del.
 Del released the album Golden Era on April 19, 2011, in a three-disc set including Funk Man (The Stimulus Package) and Automatik Statik.

 Del shared a free LP entitled Iller Than Most on January 2, 2014.
 He uploaded the record to SoundCloud under the username Zartan Drednaught COBRA.
 He described the project as "lyrically ill but fun to listen to, nothing super heavy."
 Del handled the production on the project as well.

-In 2024, Del formed a series named Manik Mondaze on his YouTube Channel where he and his local crew (which consists of Baslonius.Funk, Lord Takim from the Regional Oakland Group, AMW, Q Shy and many others) where they posts songs weekly and exclusive interviews and behind the scenes on the Manik Mondaze Official Website.
+In 2024, Del formed a series named Manik Mondaze on his YouTube Channel where he and his local crew (which consists of Baslonius.Funk, Lord Takim from the Regional Oakland Group, AMW, Q Shy and many others) posted weekly songs, exclusive interviews, and behind the scenes on the Manik Mondaze Official Website.

 In April 2025, Del, along with producer CTZN, rapper Po3, and illustrator Pete Cosmos unveiled thegoodnews, a hip-hop band presented in mostly cartoon form, by releasing an EP titled This Just In! as a Record Store Day exclusive.
 The album was produced with help from guitar and pedal engineer Taka Tozawa along with Juan Alderete of The Mars Volta.